49 RV Tips and Hacks every owner must know

 • A travel trailer is towed behind a towing vehicle - either a large SUV or a pickup truck.

-• A 5th wheel is a type of trailer that's hitched to the bed of a pickup truck.
-5th wheels tend to be larger and more massive in terms of their construction.
+• A fifth wheel is a type of trailer hitched to the bed of a pickup truck.
+In terms of their construction, fifth wheels tend to be larger and more massive.

-Each of these three categories offers a large selection of RV's to choose from - in all sizes and a variety of shapes.
+Each of these three categories offers a large selection of RVs in all sizes and shapes.

 In terms of maintenance, the main difference is that a motorhome has the "vehicle" systems blended in with the home systems.
-Wheels, electric systems, air conditioning - when you take care of them for the motorhome - you're done.
+Wheels, electric systems, and air conditioning—when you take care of them for the motorhome, you're done.

 With the towables, the trailer is separate from the towing vehicle.
 This means you need to keep in mind to maintain and service both units - separately.